Namia River Retreat Review: Wellness, Your Way

 The location is one of the resort's greatest strengths because it allows guests to enjoy both a relaxing wellness holiday and one of Vietnam's most charming cultural destinations.
 Complimentary bicycles make it easy to explore the surrounding area, while a resort shuttle and inexpensive Grab taxis provide quick access to Hoi An whenever you feel like venturing out.

-For most travellers, I think three to five nights is an ideal stay.
-This provides enough time to enjoy several spa treatments and wellness experiences while still allowing plenty of opportunities to explore Hoi An, enjoy the local restaurants and settle into the slower pace of the resort.
+For most travellers, I think five nights is an ideal stay.
+This provides enough time to enjoy several spa treatments and wellness experiences while still allowing plenty of opportunities to explore Hoi An, enjoy the local restaurants and settle into and enjoy the resort.

 The Reality Check